FileVault

-FileVault is a disk encryption program in Mac OS X 10.3 (2003) and later.
+FileVault is a disk encryption program in Mac OS X 10.3 Panther (2003) and later.
 It performs on-the-fly encryption with volumes on Mac computers.

 Versions and key features

-FileVault was introduced with Mac OS X Panther (10.3), and could only be applied to a user's home directory, not the startup volume.
+FileVault was introduced with Mac OS X 10.3 Panther, and could only be applied to a user's home directory, not the startup volume.
 The operating system uses an encrypted sparse disk image (a large single file) to present a volume for the home directory.
-Mac OS X Leopard and Mac OS X Snow Leopard use more modern sparse bundle disk images which spread the data over 8 MB files (called bands) within a bundle.
-Apple refers to this original iteration of FileVault as legacy FileVault.
+Mac OS X 10.5 Leopard and Mac OS X 10.6 Snow Leopard use more modern sparse bundle disk images which spread the data over 8 MB files (called bands) within a bundle.
+Apple refers to this original iteration of FileVault as "legacy FileVault".

-Mac OS X Lion (10.7) and newer offer FileVault 2, which is a significant redesign.
+OS X 10.7 Lion and newer versions offer FileVault 2, which is a significant redesign.
 This encrypts the entire OS X startup volume and typically includes the home directory, abandoning the disk image approach.
 For this approach to disk encryption, authorised users' information is loaded from a separate non-encrypted boot volume (partition/slice type Apple_Boot).